BFUR64/tetrue-lite/README.md

 <h3 align="center">An open-source Tetris clone for the terminal, built in Java using the Lanterna UI library</h3>

+TODO: Add screenshot of the game on Termux (with the keyboard closed)

+## Demo
+- TODO: GIF or MP4 showing basic gameplay and launching from Termux

 ## Features
 - Falling Blocks - Standard falling tetrominoes
 - Gravity - Drops move down per second